ravichandranjv/BDDWithSlimJS/README.md

 Footnote: The UADD part is fulfilled when the Scenarios are tested, directly, as in this example.
 The step-by-step implementation of the complete framework is explained in another part - BDD+TDD+UADD.
 I will update the link to that example here as soon as I push the necessary artifacts.

 Updated: TDD - https://github.com/ravichandranjv/TDDWithMocha
+To go to the UADD part - https://github.com/ravichandranjv/UADD